-- Supports all OBD2 protocols
+- It supports all OBD2 protocols.

-- Provides helpful maintenance reminders
+- It provides helpful maintenance reminders.

-- Continuous monitoring with no battery drain
+- It can continuously monitor with no battery drain.

 The FIXD OBD-II Active Car Health Monitor is the best option if you want continuous monitoring with maintenance reports.
 It also provides vehicle-specific repair suggestions from certified mechanics, making it ideal for DIY-ers.

-3. BAFX Products Bluetooth Car Health Monitor
+3. BAFX Products

 Now the BAFX Car Health Monitor is just the adapter.
 You’ll need to pair it with a diagnostic app of your choice.
 The good news is it works with most apps, including popular options like Torque Pro and FORScan.